Ivy City Smokehouse

 Is Ivy City Smokehouse good for solo dining?

 Yes.
-The market counter at street level is a natural solo perch, and the tavern-style layout means solo diners are not conspicuous.
+The market counter at street level is a natural solo perch, the tavern-style layout means solo diners are not conspicuous.
 The staff has a reputation for being notably friendly, which helps.
 At $$ prices with a Michelin Bib Gourmand, it is one of the more satisfying solo lunch or dinner stops in the Ivy City neighbourhood.

 What are alternatives to Ivy City Smokehouse in Washington, D.C.?

 For plant-forward creativity at a similar price, Oyster Oyster is the closest peer and also holds a Michelin Bib Gourmand.
 Albi offers wood-fired Eastern Mediterranean at a step up in price and formality.
 Causa brings Peruvian-Japanese precision to the table for a more composed dining experience.
 If budget is less of a factor and you want a full tasting-menu commitment, Bresca and Gravitas both operate at a higher price tier with more elaborate formats.
-Ivy City wins specifically when smoked fish, a casual rooftop, and value are the priorities.
+Ivy City wins specifically when smoked fish, a casual rooftop, value are the priorities.